 Easy and recovery runs

 These runs should feel genuinely relaxed – no more than 5 or 6 out of 10 on your perceived exertion scale.
-Your breathing should be easy and you should be able to hold a conversation at long run pace.
+Your breathing should be easy and you should be able to hold a conversation as you run.

 Tempo runs